idec-teams/2023_Evolution_Suisse/docs/project/results.md

 </figcaption>
 </figure>

-Active CERK1 variants will be subjected to a second round of in planta screening designed to screen for real AvrPtoB-resistant CERK1 variants (Figure 14).
+Active CERK1 variants will be subjected to a second round of in planta screening designed to screen for real AvrPtoB-resistant CERK1 variants (**Fig. 14**).
 This round of screening will be conducted using a N. benthamiana line which doesn’t produce its native CERK1 (NbCERK1).
 This was achieved through virus-induced gene silencing (VIGS).
 These silenced plants produce no CERK1, so we are able to express and test our CERK1 variants in them.
 Our CERK1 variants will be expressed using the native promoter (ProCERK1), ensuring a low enough expression level to avoid cell death, but high enough to result in a measurable ROS burst in response to chitin treatment.
 At the same time, AvrPtoB will be also expressed using an estradiol-inducable promoter.
-By comparing the chitin-triggered ROS bursts of mock and estradiol treatment groups, we can determine whether the CERK1 variant is resistant to AvrPtoB (Figure 14).
+By comparing the chitin-triggered ROS bursts of mock and estradiol treatment groups, we can determine whether the CERK1 variant is resistant to AvrPtoB (**Fig.14**).

 <figure markdown>
 ![Figure14](Result_figures/Figure_14.png)